California Estate Planning

 Building a life together means more than sharing a home or raising children.
-As same-sex family lawyers serving California families, VK Law helps people think through how their legal documents can reflect who they are as a family.
+As same-sex family lawyers serving California families, VK Law helps people think through how their estate planning documents can reflect who they are as a family.
 For same-sex couples and LGBTQ+ families in California, estate planning is one of the most practical ways to protect a partner, a spouse, and any children in the home.

 Marriage, Domestic Partnership, and Why the Distinction Matters

 California recognizes two formal legal statuses for same-sex couples: marriage and registered domestic partnership.
-The rights attached to each are similar in many respects under California law, but they are not identical in every situation — and federal law treats them differently in certain contexts, including some tax and benefits matters.
+The rights attached to each are similar in many respects under California law, but they are not identical in every situation, and federal law treats them differently in certain contexts, including some tax and benefits matters.

 Same-sex couples have had the right to marry in California since 2008, and that right was affirmed nationally by the U.S. Supreme Court’s 2015 decision in Obergefell v.
 Hodges.
 Married same-sex couples have the same rights under California estate and probate law as opposite-sex married couples.
 California also extended broad rights to registered domestic partners through the California Domestic Partner Rights and Responsibilities Act, which gives registered domestic partners many of the same protections as spouses under state law.

 The most significant planning gap arises for couples who are neither married nor registered as domestic partners.
 An unmarried, unregistered partner generally has no automatic inheritance rights under California law.
-If a partner dies without a will or trust, the estate may pass entirely to biological relatives — regardless of how long the couple was together, how they lived, or what they intended.
+If a partner dies without a will or trust, the estate may pass entirely to biological relatives: regardless of how long the couple was together, how they lived, or what they intended.

 Even for married couples and registered domestic partners, having a plan matters.
 Spousal and partner rights under default law are a floor, not a ceiling.
 A plan lets a couple set their own terms rather than relying on rules that were written without their specific family in mind.